YaoLing-boop/Monte-Carlo-random-walk/README.md

 # Monte-Carlo-random-walk
-Monte Carlo one-dimensional random walk using multiple methods.
-Mainly used to demonstrate good practices when working with large datasets.
+File contains one dimensional monte carlo random walk using standard for/if loop methodology & vectorized version.
+Code also plots the time it takes to take N steps for r runs.
+Mainly used to demonstrate good practices for large datasets.